imperva/stepping/README.md

 }
 ```

+### Steps Identity
+Since version 3.6.0 each Step implements interface Identity meant to give each Step a unique friendly name.
+This interface
+has a default implementation which concatenates the Step class name and the object hashcode.

+The default behaviour may fit simple use-cases but in order to get clear logs and improve your debugging experience we
+encourage you to Override the getId() and setId() methods and give a meaningful name to your Steps.

+NOTE: In case of Duplicated Nodes (see next paragraph), implementation of this two methods and supplying a meaningful name
+to your Step is required.
+Duplicating Steps that don't implement the Identity interface will lead to a runtime exception.

 ### Duplicated Nodes
 In order to maximize CPU usage, Steeping enables consumers to split the workload to multiple Threads.